History and Diagnosis

 Peyronie's Disease is a chronic, fibrosing condition of the penis that can result in deformity and/or loss of function.(1)

-Peyronie's Disease is a 'clinical diagnosis,' which means that there are not any laboratory, imaging, or other similar studies which can definitively diagnose Peyronie's Disease.
-Similarly, there is not one specific finding which always leads to a diagnosis of Peyronie's Disease.
+Peyronie's Disease is a "clinical diagnosis," which means that there are not any laboratory, imaging, or other similar studies which can definitively diagnose Peyronie's Disease.
+Similarly, there is not one specific finding that always leads to a diagnosis of Peyronie's Disease.

 The condition can occur with any combination of symptoms including curvature, palpable nodule (bump), penile pain, erectile dysfunction, penile deformity or shortening, among others.(2-5) However, each of these symptoms can also occur in isolation and not be due to Peyronie's Disease.